Telescope: Aperture, Focal length and Resolving power

 Resolving power of the telescope

-The resolving power of a telescope is its ability to display two objects closely neighboring at an angular distance α still separately.
+The resolving power of a telescope is its ability to display two objects closely neighboring at an angular distance 'α' still separately.
 The resolving power depends on the wavelength of the light and the telescope aperture.

 It can be calculated according to the Rayleigh criterion as follows (https://en.wikipedia.org/wiki/Angular_resolution#Explanation):

 In this case Lambda is the wavelength of the light.
 Depending on the used filters, the appropriate wavelength can be used here for photography.
-When viewing with an eyepiece, the one of green light (535nm) is used, since the eye is most sensitive in this range.

 The formula also shows the linear relationship between the telescope aperture and the resolving power.
 If the telescope aperture doubles, the value of the resolving power halves.
 The resolution is therefore better by a factor of 2 than before.